erdc/air-water-vv/2d/benchmarks/wavesloshing/README.rst

 Description
 -----------

 In this case, we use Proteus to model nonlinear free-surface motion due to sloshing in a rectangular container.
-The output of Proteus is compared with the analytical solution found in Tadjbakhsh and Keller, 1960.
-The computational domain is a 2D rectangular box with dimensions 0.1m x 0.1m and the mean level of the water is in the middle of the box.
-The initail conditions of the simulation are shown in the following figure.
+The computational domain is a 2D rectangular box with dimensions 0.1m x 0.1m and the mean water level is in the middle of the box.
+The output of Proteus can be compared with the analytical solution found in Tadjbakhsh and Keller, 1960.
+The initial conditions of the simulation are shown in the following figure.

 .. figure:: ./wavesloshing.png
    :width: 100%